yvelikova/axway-open-docs/content/en/docs/contribution_guidelines/setup_work_locally.md

 ## Install theme dependencies

-The theme uses `PostCSS` to generate the site resources the first time you run the server.
+The Docsy theme uses `PostCSS` to generate the site resources the first time you run the server.
 Install it using `npm`:

 ```
 npm install -D --save autoprefixer
 npm install -D --save postcss-cli
 ```

+You will need [NodeJS](https://nodejs.org/en/) installed to use `npm`.
+For more information, see the Docsy [Getting started](https://www.docsy.dev/docs/getting-started/) documentation.

 ## Build the site locally